Luciditi/dotfiles/README.md

 # Dotfiles

-A collection of various config files used in conjunction with [DevBook](https://jig.io/devbook), the repo is intended to be symlinked into the user's `$HOME` directory.
+A collection of various config files.
+The repo is intended to be symlinked into the user's `$HOME` directory.

 ## Files
 - [`.bin`](.bin): Misc.
 Bash/Zsh scripts.